Obsidian Entertainment: Late 2003–2008: Sequels to BioWare games

 Prior to the launch of The Sith Lords, Obsidian was approached by Atari.
 Atari acquired the license to produce Dungeons & Dragons-based games, and wanted Obsidian to create a sequel to Neverwinter Nights, which became Neverwinter Nights 2.
 Development of the game began in July 2005 with a team of ten people.
 The development of the game was headed by Monahan and Avellone.
 Obsidian became the game's lead developer, while Neverwinter Nights creator BioWare provided technical assistance.
-While they were developing the game, the team's size grew to about 50 people.
+While it was developing the game, the team's size grew to about 50 people.
 The team were given sufficient time for the game's development, and Atari was willing to delay the project's targeted release window from Christmas 2005 to October 31, 2006.
 Neverwinter Nights 2 received a generally positive critical reception.
 Two expansions, Mask of the Betrayer and Storm of Zehir, were released in 2007 and 2008.

 During Neverwinter Nights 2s development, the team approached other publishers to work on additional projects.
 Disney Interactive Studios commissioned Obsidian to develop a prequel to Snow White and the Seven Dwarves called Dwarfs, which was set to be a third-person action game for the PlayStation 3 and Xbox 360.
 Work began in 2005, and the team developed a prototype and was a year into development when Bob Iger replaced Michael Eisner as CEO of The Walt Disney Company.
 As CEO, Iger led Disney to head in a completely different direction, which made the Snow White franchise "untouchable" and resulted in the cancellation of the project.
 According to Urquhart, the team loved the game and its cancellation was a "heartbreaking" experience for them.